drolsen/webpack-svg-spritely/README.md

 [![devDependencies Status](https://david-dm.org/drolsen/webpack-svg-spritely/dev-status.svg)](https://david-dm.org/drolsen/webpack-svg-spritely?type=dev)
 </div>

 ### How it works
-Webpack SVG Spritely takes all incoming SVGs of a given build entry file and creates svg symbols out of each found SVG.
-Once done creating symbols, Webpack SVG Spritely writes a SVG sprite file to disk of all created symbols.
+Webpack SVG Spritely takes all incoming SVG files of a given build entry and creates symbols out of each found file.
+Once done creating symbols, Webpack SVG Spritely writes a SVG sprite file to disk of all SVG symbols.

-Webpack SVG Spritely also adds supporting XHR code into your build entry file to be ran in browser (optional).
+Once ran in browser, your newly created SVG sprite file is loaded into the DOM from disk and document is ready for sprite usage.

-Once ran in browser, newly created SVG sprite file is loaded into the DOM from disk and document is ready for sprite usage.
+It's that simple!

 ---
 ### Install